Manfest-Varchasva: Events

 The Flagship events of the festival include 'The Next CEO', 'Call for Arms', 'Biz Quiz' and 'Zeus'.
 The Winners of the competitions were rewarded with placement offers from Tata Administrative Services, Mahindra and Mahindra, Colgate-Palmolive, Accenture, L&T among others.
-The Biz Quiz(Business Quiz) is conducted professionally by renowned quiz masters.
+The Biz Quiz (Business Quiz) is conducted professionally by renowned quiz masters.
 The quizzing event is conducted for B-school students as well as corporate participants.
 The festival also organizes different management workshops by leading industry professionals in the fields like finance, communications, etc. Many business oriented simulation games are conducted including 'C-Trader', the carbon credit trading competition.
 The 'Biz-Theatre' is a case competition where different companies present cases based on real facts and participants provide solutions to the companies.
 'Treatise', started in 2007, is an online debate competition open for undergraduates, post graduates as well as corporates.

 CSR based events

 Many Corporate Social Responsibility (CSR) events are organized in collaboration with various NGOs and companies.
-'Dayitva', an online simulation game where participants adopt a village and identify the problems in it.
+'Dayita', an online simulation game where participants adopt a village and identify the problems in it.
 Prerna Social Entrepreneurship Awards are given to entrepreneurs working on socially relevant issues.
 These awards are initiated in 2009.
 The Lucknow City Run was started in 2009 to raise awareness for a certain social issue each year.
 Each year, Lucknow City Run sees thousands of Lucknow residents run for causes such as AIDS Awareness (2010) and Sustainable Living (2011).
 The event Yajna, started in 2011, is conducted in association with NGOs and corporates.
 It provides B-school students social entrepreneurship projects to solve.
 The projects are based in many cities of India.

 Leadership summit

 Leaders Express includes various talks, conclaves, luncheons, webinars, seminars and panel discussions.
-In the past, these events have been visited by J.J.Irani, Dilip Chhabria, Rahul Bose, Mallika Sarabhai, Mahesh Bhatt and S.Ramadorai.
+In the past, these events have been visited by Jajaira, Dilip Chhabria, Rahul Bose, Mallika Sarabhai, Mahesh Bhatt and S.Ramadorai.